 West New York is a medium-sized town located in the state of New Jersey.
 With a population of 52,723 people and 11 constituent neighborhoods, West New York is the 29th largest community in New Jersey.
 Much of the housing stock in West New York was built prior to World War II, making it one of the older and more historic towns in the country.

 Housing costs in West New York are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

 Also of interest is that West New York has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in West New York in 2010 was $26,450, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
 This equates to an annual income of $116,680 for a family of four.
 However, West New York contains both very wealthy and poor people as well.

 The most common language spoken in West New York is Spanish.
-Other important languages spoken here include English and Other Asian languages.
+Other important languages spoken here include English and Indic languages.